MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-22h2.md)]

-The graphics processing unit (GPU) partitioning feature allows you to share a physical GPU device with multiple virtual machines (VMs) in Azure Stack HCI.

-This article describes how to use the GPU partitioning feature in Azure Stack HCI.
+This article describes how to use the graphics processing unit (GPU) partitioning feature in Azure Stack HCI.
 This includes how to configure GPU partition count, assign GPU partitions, and unassign GPU partitions via Windows Admin Center and PowerShell.

+GPU partitioning allows you to run multiple VMs concurrently on a single shared GPU device.

 [!INCLUDE [preview](../../includes/hci-preview.md)]

 ## About GPU partitioning

 Many machine learning or other compute workloads, such as Azure Virtual Desktop on Azure Stack HCI (preview) may not need a dedicated GPU.
-For such workloads, you can share a physical GPU with multiple VMs, instead of dedicating the full GPU to a single VM.
-With the GPU partitioning or GPU virtualization feature, each VM gets a dedicated fraction of the GPU.
-This can help lower the total cost of ownership (TCO) for GPU-powered workloads that can work on a reduced GPU power.
+For such workloads, you can share a physical GPU with multiple VMs by using the GPU partitioning feature instead of using a dedicated GPU for each VM.
+With GPU partitioning or GPU virtualization, each VM gets a dedicated fraction of the GPU.
+This can help increase GPU utilization without significantly affecting the performance benefits of GPU.
+This can also help lower the total cost of ownership (TCO) for your GPU devices.

-For example, for Azure Virtual Desktop on Azure Stack HCI (preview) workloads, GPU partitioning can provide cost-effective VM options that are sized appropriately with dedicated GPU resources for each user.
-GPU partitioning in such VM workloads helps increase the GPU utilization without significantly affecting the performance benefits of GPU.

-The GPU partioning feature uses the [Single Root IO Virtualization (SR-IOV) interface](/windows-hardware/drivers/network/overview-of-single-root-i-o-virtualization--sr-iov-), which provides hardware-backed security boundary with predictable performance for each VM.
+The GPU partitioning feature uses the [Single Root IO Virtualization (SR-IOV) interface](/windows-hardware/drivers/network/overview-of-single-root-i-o-virtualization--sr-iov-), which provides a hardware-backed security boundary with predictable performance for each VM.
 Each VM can access only the GPU resources dedicated to them and the secure hardware partitioning prevents unauthorized access by other VMs.

+> [!NOTE]
+> Currently, we support only Nvidia A16 and A2 GPUs on the Azure Stack HCI solutions.
+We recommend that you work with your Original Equipment Manufacturer (OEM) partners to plan, order, and set up the systems for your desired workloads with the appropriate configurations.

 ## Supported guest operating systems